binggu56/pyqed/docs/README.rst

-# Welcome to LIght-Matter Everything!
+# Welcome to PyQED!

-The ultimate goal is to provide a simple-to-use package to study how light interacts with matter.
+The goal is to provide a simple-to-use package to study how light interacts with matter.

 Check manual.pdf for documentations!